 There are many factors that play a role in determining the best implant for your anatomic indicators and desired outcome.
 Our experienced plastic surgeons can help you find the right option based on a comprehensive evaluation and collaborative consultation.

-With our Vectra 3D imaging system, patients can view three-dimensional renderings of how their breast augmentation results may look.
-This advanced technology allows patients to virtually “try on” various sizes and types of implants to make well-informed decisions about their new figure.
-Vectra 3D can also show patients a “preview” of how their breast augmentation results may look when combined with a breast lift.
-This technology serves as a valuable tool for both the patient and the surgeon, facilitating doctor-patient communication that can ultimately lead to the most satisfactory results.
+With our Vectra 3D imaging system, you can view three-dimensional renderings of how your breast augmentation results may look.
+This advanced technology allows you to virtually “try on” various sizes and types of implants to make well-informed decisions about your new figure.
+Vectra 3D can also show you a “preview” of how your breast augmentation results may look when combined with a breast lift.
+This technology serves as a valuable tool for you and your surgeon, facilitating doctor-patient communication that can ultimately lead to the most satisfactory results.

 Prior to the breast augmentation procedure, our cosmetic surgeon provides detailed preoperative instructions.
 Patients who smoke will be instructed to stop smoking well in advance of the breast augmentation surgery.
 Medications – such as aspirin – that are associated with bleeding should also be avoided.
 Our breast implants patients may also be asked to have a pre-surgical mammogram.